Last updated: 18 Dec 2013 Update History

 The NBN, and in particular the structural separation between infrastructure and services, is going to change the telecoms industry beyond recognition.
 Gone will be the days of regulatory gaming.
 A completely new industry structure will require collaboration and cooperation, rather than the destructive adversarial environment of the past.

-There are still some serious issues that need to be resolved.
-Are the current government policies conducive to achieving the affordable outcome that is necessary?
-The first signs are promising.
-The other question is whether the design of the NBN will lead to true wholesale competition; or will it restrict this to a handful of players who can afford to build their presence in the 121 points of interconnect?
+However, before that open market is established, Telstra will still dominate the current market structure, and with its NBN bounty has deep pockets to invest in new opportunities.
+Another question is whether the design of the NBN will lead to true wholesale competition; or will it restrict this to a handful of players who can afford to build their presence in the 121 points of interconnect?
+This could well prove to be a critical strategic mistake.

 Industry collaboration will also be needed to limit the necessity for more regulation.
 In a dynamic environment time is money and there is no longer room for year-long regulatory processes.
 Trust needs to be built up to facilitate much speedier dispute resolution, preferably preventing these disputes from arising in the first place.
 Some early indications are that NBN Co is willing to sit down and make changes where it makes sense to create a better wholesale and retail environment for all involved.